renode/renode-docs/source/introduction/testing.rst

 Running tests in parallel
 +++++++++++++++++++++++++

-Test cases from a single file will always be executed in serial (in the order they are defined in the file), but it's possible to run test from different files in parallel.
+Test cases from a single file will always be executed in serial (in the order they are defined in the file), but it's possible to run tests from different files in parallel.
 In order to do that, execute the ``renode-test`` command with a special switch::

     $ renode-test -j12 my_tests.yaml